 - Upon the profit target being hit, the trade produced 75 pips profit.

-The morning star candlestick pattern and evening star formation have several key differences.
+The morning star pattern and the evening star formation have several key differences.
 Below are a few of the largest:

 - The morning star is a bullish reversal pattern.
 It suggests the end of a prevailing downtrend.